AUTOIMMUNE & INFLAMMATION

 • Eggs

-• Gluten-free grains such as quinoa and wild rice
+• Gluten-free grains like quinoa and wild rice

-• Dairy substitutes such as coconut and almond milk
+• Dairy substitutes like coconut and almond milk

 “Diet-wise, some research also suggests that an adequate intake of healthy fats and other nutrients including phosphorus, zinc, magnesium, copper, iron and vitamin B12 may play a role in enhancing DAO activity,” Dr. Kalika says.
 So an overall balanced diet is key.